Geometric Approach to Light Rings in Axially Symmetric Spacetimes: Introduction

-Although our geometric approach has successfully characterized photon spheres in spherically symmetric spacetimes, its extension to more general and astrophysically relevant scenarios is necessary and compelling.
-There are vast majority of gravitational systems in astrophysics that are not spherically symmetric.
+Although our geometric approach has successfully characterized photon spheres in spherically symmetric spacetimes, its generalization to more general astrophysically relevant scenarios is necessary and compelling.
+The vast majority of gravitational systems in astrophysics are not spherically symmetric.
 Observationally, most of the supermassive black holes at the galaxy center typically exhibit rapid rotation, giving rise to axially symmetric spacetimes.
-Other ultra-compact astrophysical objects (like pulsars), may possess significant rotation.
-Consequently, a physically significant advancement of our geometric approach lies in its generalization to rotating spacetimes.
-The backgrounds and motivations of the present work are illustrated in figure \ref{figure motivation}.
+Other ultra-compact astrophysical objects, such as pulsars, may exhibit substantial rotation.
+Consequently, a physically significant advancement of our geometric approach lies in its extension to rotating spacetimes.
+The backgrounds and motivations of the present work are illustrated in Figure \ref{figure motivation}.

-In this study, we give an extension of our geometric approach on circular photon orbits to stationary and axially symmetric rotational spacetimes.
+In this study, we provide an extension of our geometric approach to circular photon orbits to stationary and axially symmetric spacetimes.
 The generalization from spherically symmetric spacetimes to axially symmetric spacetimes requires additional mathematical concepts and techniques.
 Particularly, the constructed optical geometry for rotational spacetimes is no longer a Riemannian geometry, as in the spherically symmetric cases, and it becomes a Randers-Finsler geometry $dt = \sqrt{\alpha_{ij}dx^{i}dx^{j}} + \beta_{i}dx^{i}$ composed of a Riemannian part $\alpha$ and a non-Riemannian part $\beta$.
 In this work, it will be shown that intrinsic curvatures in Randers-Finsler geometry (geodesic curvature and flag curvature) provide a complete description of light rings in the equatorial plane.
 The light ring positions are determined by the vanishing Finslerian geodesic curvature condition $\kappa_{g}^{(F)} = 0$.
 The stability of light rings exhibits a nontrivial connection with the intrinsic flag curvature in Randers-Finsler optical geometry.
 The positive flag curvature indicates the light ring to be stable, while the negative flag curvature implies the light ring to be unstable.
-This geometric description of stable and unstable light rings is fully equivalent to those based on the local maximum and local minimum of effective potentials.
+Furthermore, we can prove that this geometric description of stable and unstable light rings is fully equivalent to the conventional description based on the local maxima and local minima of effective potentials.